mdbloice/Pyrea/README.md

 This will install the latest version of Pyrea from PyPI.

 ## Usage

-The Pyrea software package is the accompanying software for our paper *Parea: multi-view ensemble clustering for cancer subtype discovery*[^1].
+The Pyrea software package is the accompanying software for our paper: *Parea: multi-view ensemble clustering for cancer subtype discovery*[^1].

-While Pyrea allows for flexible and custom architectures to be built, two structures are discussed specifically in the papers cited above, namely Parea 1 and Parea 2.
+While Pyrea allows for flexible and custom architectures to be built, two structures are discussed specifically in the paper cited above, namely Parea 1 and Parea 2.

 Both the structures, which are described in detail below as well as in the paper mentioned above, can be quickly generated and applied to your data using two helper functions, `parea_1()` and `parea_2()`: